thiswillbeyourgithub/save_to_zotero/README.md

 3. **Metadata Extraction**: Extracts key metadata (title, description, author, publication date) from the webpage to create rich Zotero entries.

-4. **Zotero Integration**: Communicates with your Zotero library through both the Zotero API and the Zotero Connector API to ensure items are properly indexed and accessible.
+4. **Zotero Integration**: Communicates with your Zotero library through both the Zotero API and the Zotero Connector API to ensure items are properly indexed and accessible on all your devices (computer, phone, tablet) regardless of whether you use Zotero's storage or WebDAV.

 5. **Anti-Detection Measures**: Uses randomized user agents and anti-fingerprinting techniques to bypass website restrictions.